Mostafasaffari/Test-Project-Slot-Machine/README.md

  npm run start:client
 ```

 ## Please pay attentions to some tips

 1. The project has memory DB, so when you reset your server application, your data will be lost.
-1. client will be running on port 3006 and server on port 3000.
+1. client application will run on port 3006 and server on port 3000.
 1. The online demo will be available as soon as possible.